 In the past 15 years, research in the field of retinal gene therapy has exploded.
 The first treatments have been approved for inherited retinal dystrophies and other clinical trials involving retinal gene therapy are creating real hope for future therapies.
 The congress will feature the latest developments from clinical trials in RP, Stargardt disease, Leber congenital amaurosis, achromatopsia, X-linked retinoschisis, Usher syndrome and choroideremia

 Following lunch our 1st parallel session will offer delegates a choice between “Clinical Aspects of Retinal Degenerations” and “Clinical Aspects Of AMD And Other Maculopathies“.
-With each option offering 6 12 minute presentations (plus question time), we expect the broad range of topics covered and the calibre of speakers to make the choice a difficult one for patients, clinicians and students alike.

 Clinical Aspects of Retinal Degenerations will feature accounts of the latest thinking and future developments through presentation titles such as Prevalence and inheritance, Imaging in Diagnosis, Natural History Studies, Paediatric low vision, Optimising Vision and Surgery in Inherited Retinal Disorders.